mtnt/reduxModuleCreator/README.md

 Suddenly, you decide extend the project and restructure the state.
 You will need a lot of refactor: reducers, selectors, connected components...
 So, with this you don\`t have to - you\`ll need just replace `integrator` to a new place.

 Redux state is a group of logically related data.
 It is a funnel with data, where each next level of depth store less knowledge relatively his parent.
 And when you need this data in a controller or a component or something else, you always need to know the path in the state to get this data...
 With this you don\`t.
-Redux-module linked with his "ownState" and has an API to subscribe to it\`s changes.
+Redux-module linked with his "ownState" and has an API to subscribe to changes of it.

 # How to use